adnankarac/HBOM/README.md

 HBOM
 ====

 HBase Object Model.
-Something that'll help you handle HTable records from Java 8.
+Something that'll help you handle HTable records from your Java (or JRuby) app.

 Disclaimer
 ----